sabotrax/aba/README.md

 * ATASCII only, no graphics.
 Output is mostly for debugging purpose.
 * A weak priest with a moderate healing spell is fighting against three NPCs in a row.
   The priest will heal himself if he has enough mana.
-  After he has one a fight, you can choose a random artifact that makes him stronger.
+  After he has won a fight, you can choose a random artifact that will make him stronger.
   The first NPC is a dog, the second is a sturdy dog with higher defense and a DOT, the last NPC is an aggressive dog with a stronger attack.